stackhpc/slurm-k8s-cluster/README.md

 ## Deploying the Cluster

+### Generating Cluster Secrets

 On initial deployment ONLY, run
 ```console
 ./generate-secrets.sh
 ```
 This generates a set of secrets.
 If these need to be regenerated, see "Reconfiguring the Cluster"

+### Connecting RWX Volume

-An RWM volume is required, if a named volume exists, set `nfs.claimName` in the `values.yaml` file to its name.
+A ReadWriteMany (RWX) volume is required, if a named volume exists, set `nfs.claimName` in the `values.yaml` file to its name.
 If not, manifests to deploy a Rook NFS volume are provided in the `/nfs` directory.
 You can deploy this by running
 ```console
 /nfs/deploy-nfs.sh
 ```
-and leaving `nfs.claimName` as the provided value
+and leaving `nfs.claimName` as the provided value.

+### Supplying Public Keys

 To access the cluster via `ssh`, you will need to make your public keys available.
-Do this by running
+All your public keys from localhost can be added by running

 ```console
 ./publish-keys.sh
 ```

+### Deploying with Helm

 After configuring `kubectl` with the appropriate `kubeconfig` file, deploy the cluster using the Helm chart:
 ```console